ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-attributes.md

 # Attributes for information barrier policies (Preview)

-[Information barrier](information-barriers.md) policies are defined with attributes in Azure Active Directory.
-The following table summarizes attributes that can be used for [information barrier policies](define-information-barriers-policies.md).
+[Information barriers](information-barriers.md) can be defined using certain attributes in Azure Active Directory.
+Use the following table as a reference of attributes for [information barrier policies](define-information-barriers-policies.md).

 |Azure Active Directory property name (LDAP display name)  |Exchange property name  |Value type  |